 The McLean community located on Lake Wylie adjacent to Daniel Stowe Botanical Garden is adding a restaurant to compliment its neighborhoods currently under development.
-Seven Oaks Café will open this fall in the historic John Davidson McLean house on Armstrong Road, a house that is on the Gaston County Historic Register and one that was renovated in 2014 and reopened early in 2015.
+Seven Oaks Cafe will open later this spring in the historic John Davidson McLean house on Armstrong Road, a house that is on the Gaston County Historic Register and one that was renovated in 2014 and reopened early in 2015.

 Hutcheson, his wife Katy, and his general manager Nate Helton have had their eye on McLean for some time and were attracted by the character of the setting.
 Steven Hinshaw, development partner for McLean, proposed the idea of the café as an initial way to be a part of the community, and the idea was quickly adopted.